Advanced SEO Guide

 A SITEMAP is a file where you list the web pages of your site to tell Google and other search engines about the organization of your site content.

 You can utilize a Sitemap Generator tool that allows you to add in HREFLANG annotations.
-However, there are currently no Google approved Sitemap Generators with the ability to quickly add in HREFLANG annotations.
+However, there are currently no Google-approved Sitemap Generators with the ability to quickly add in HREFLANG annotations.

 We do not recommend this method as it’s harder to diagnose problems and it’s easy to skip pages in the Sitemap.